in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ### myBatis

 MyBatis removes the need for manually writing code to set parameters and retrieve results.
-It provides simple XML or Annotation based configuration to map Java POJOs to database.
+It provides a simple XML or annotation based configuration to map Java POJOs to the database.

-We compare the approaches used to write queries below:
+Below, we compare the approaches used to write queries.

 - JDBC or Spring JDBC - ```Update todo set user=?, desc=?, target_date=?, is_done=? where id=?```
 - myBatis - ```Update todo set user=#{user}, desc=#{desc}, target_date=#{targetDate}, is_done=#{isDone} where id=#{id}```

-#### Update Todo and Retrieve Todo
+#### Todo Update and Todo Retrieve

 ```java
 @Mapper